The Challenges of Electronics Manufacturing Services

 • 18 of 20 companies feel they cannot view the big picture fast enough, and have to rely on outdated data

-Causes and Amplifiers
+Causes and Amplifiers for challenges in electronics manufacturing services

 The reasons why we face these challenges are simple – there is no standard way to collect data from machines.
 There are locally-generated log files, a variety of databases, and limited connectivity due to the lack of options or proprietary protocols, etc. This causes lots of manual work and micro-management with Excel sheets to prepare the collected data for analysis.
 The analytics exist but how you see it is scattered – like comparing 10 different Excel sheets from different departments, because each one has their own format for reporting the status.